National Route 9 (Argentina): Tucumán - Salta Province Limits

 In Salta Province, 1 km north of the Salta-Tucumán border, the road turned to the west then north, turning into a mountain road, 104 km packed dirt until the town of La Viña.
 This section was transferred to Salta Province, changing its name to Provincial Route 6.
 Between the aforementioned town and the city of Salta, the road ran for 79 km.
 This section remained under national jurisdiction, with the new name of National Route 68.

 As of 2007 Provincial Route 6 is still unpaved and in some sections it is almost impassable.

-On 30 October 1980 the Dirección Nacional de Vialidad and its provincial counterpart signed and agreement to transfer National Route 9 inside the city of Salta between the bridge over the Arenales river and Vidt street to provincial control.
+On 30 October 1980 the Dirección Nacional de Vialidad and its provincial counterpart signed an agreement to transfer National Route 9 inside the city of Salta between the bridge over the Arenales river and Vidt street to provincial control.
 The agreement was ratified by de facto provincial law.

 The old road is shown in green and the new one in red in the map.